 - Main Access Road: 6,479 ft.

-Mulch is used post-fire to replace the cover (vegetation, litter, duff, and even the canopy of trees) that was lost during the fire.
+Mulch was used to replace the cover (vegetation, litter, duff, and even the canopy of trees) that was lost during the fire.
 Mulching is one of the most effective emergency stabilization techniques to use post fire (Robichaud et al. 2000; Bautista et al. 2009).
 Mulch stabilizes soil, reduces sediment movement, prevents loss of soil productivity, and reduces risk of flooding (Bautista et al.)

 Sign up to receive reverse 911 emergency messages for potential flooding.
 Messages are generated by the Office of Emergency Management using Everbridge Alerts.
 To add Heil Valley Ranch trailhead, use the following address: